Easy-to-read medicine information about glipizide – what it is, how to take glipizide safely and possible side effects.

 - The dose of glipizide will be different for different people.

-- Your doctor will usually start you on a low dose and increase the dose gradually, depending on your blood sugar level.
-This allows your body to get used to the medicine and reduces unwanted side effects.
+- Your doctor will usually start you on a low dose and increase your dose gradually, depending on your blood glucose level.
+This allows your body to get used to the medicine and reduces side effects.

 - Always take your glipizide exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much glipizide to take, how often to take it, and any special instructions.

 - Glipizide is best taken 15 to 20 minutes before meals.

 - If prescribed once each day, take your dose in the morning 15-20 minutes before breakfast.

 - If given twice each day, take your doses 15-20 minutes before breakfast and dinner.